Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization/README.md

 beta2 = 0.999
 ```

-For more details regarding how the model is trained, refer to [3.2 Model Architecture](https://github.com/Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization#32-model-architecture) and [3.3 Training](https://github.com/Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization#33-training)
+For more details regarding how the model is trained, refer to [3.2 Model Architecture and Training](https://github.com/Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization#32-model-architecture-and-traning)

 ### 2.3 Testing